centos-opstools/opstools-ansible/README.rst

     [am_hosts]
     server1

+    [pm_hosts]
+    server2

     [logging_hosts]
     server2

-There are two high-level groups that can be used to control service
+There are three high-level groups that can be used to control service
 placement:

 -  ``am_hosts``: The playbooks will install availability monitoring software (Sensu, Uchiwa, and support services) on these hosts.

+ - ``pm_hosts``: The playbooks will install performance monitoring software (Gnocchi or graphite)

 -  ``logging_hosts``: The playbooks will install the centralized logging stack (Elasticsearch, Kibana, Fluentd) on these hosts.